 In Play: Although today's Good Word implies deception, it is a harmless deception it implies: "After using everything from cajolery to threats, Rusty Hooke finally gave up trying to convince his wife that they needed a new fishing boat."
 The assumption is almost always that it will fail: "Rosetta found that she got her way with men more often by cooking and cajolery than with sexy clothes."

-Word History: English borrowed this word from French cajoler.
-The origin of cajoler is a little foggy, having something to do with blue jays and cages.
-In 16th century France, cageoller meant "to chatter or sing like a jay".
+Word History: English borrowed this word from French cajoler "to cuddle".
+The origin of cajoler is a little foggy, having something to do with blue jays and cuddling.
+In 16th century France, cageoler meant "to sing like a jay".
 So, the sense of cajolery may have come by analogy of the beauty of the jay's song and that of the flattery involved in cajolery.
 We don't usually think of the jay's chatter as a beautiful song, however, so others trace this word back to a missing form, cageole, which would have been a diminutive of cage meaning "little cage".
 Here the analogy would be with the deceptive luring of someone into a prison.
 Unfortunately, we have no written confirmation of the existence of this word, so we can't work out the details of how the idea of luring someone into a cage came to be the meaning of cajole today.
 (I hope we do not have to cajole our dear readers into thanking Katy Brezger for suggesting today's exceptionally Good Word in the Alpha Agora.)